rafatieppo/utils_py/api_googlecal/readme.md

 Google calendar and send new events from a `.ics` file.
 That idea is from a need to send my appointments from [EMACS](https://www.gnu.org/software/emacs/) to Google calendar.
-Before I was sending the `.ics` file by mean the Google web mail (gmail), now is peace of cake, just run `API_CAL_refresh.py`.
+Before I was sending the `.ics` file by means the Google web mail (gmail), now is peace of cake, just run `./api_cal_refresh.py`.

+## Logs

+### Mon 2021-09-06 15:45:37 -04
+- Some changes was made by google to access the API.
+The file `CLIENT_SECRET` is no more necessary.
+The old script was change to `api_cal_refresh_old.py`.
+To run the new approach just type `./api_cal_refresh.py` (*Python3 is necessary*)

 ## Requirement library

-- from __future__ import print_function
+from __future__ import print_function
-- import httplib2
+import datetime as dt
-- import os
+import os.path
-- from googleapiclient.discovery import build
+from googleapiclient.discovery import build from google_auth_oauthlib.flow import InstalledAppFlow from google.auth.transport.requests import Request from google.oauth2.credentials import Credentials
-- from apiclient import discovery
-- from oauth2client import client
-- from oauth2client import tools
-- from oauth2client.file import Storage
-- import datetime
-- from icalendar import Calendar, Event

 ### Fron conda